 I highly recommend exploring this iconic London landmark at Christmas!

-In front of The Connaught stands the 9m Christmas tree designed by friends of the hotel, influential London-based artist duo Annie Morris and Idris Khan OBE.
+Standing in front of The Connaught is a striking 9-meter Christmas tree, designed by the hotel’s friends, the influential London-based artist duo Annie Morris and Idris Khan OBE.

-Unfortunately, I could not come at night to admire it, as this Christmas Tree isn’t as minimalist as it looks during the day: “Morris’s Stack sculptures comprise of irregular spheres, precariously arranged into tall columns, and painted in vivid hues and have been recreated in 2D especially for The Connaught Christmas Tree.
-The colourful spheres are individually lit, some with over 1,600 glittering lights.
+Unfortunately, I could not come at night to admire it, as this Christmas Tree isn’t as minimalist as it looks during the day: “Morris’s Stack sculptures, featuring irregular spheres stacked in vibrant hues, are reimagined in 2D for The Connaught’s Christmas Tree.
+Individually lit, some with over 1,600 sparkling lights, they symbolize the uncertainty shaped by the pandemic, with beauty and light emerging from the unknown.
+Topping the tree is a shining figure of one of Morris’s ‘Flower Women,’ a recurring motif in her work.”

 There are several coffee shops and restaurants too and the proximity to Tower Bridge and the riverside make it a magical place to explore.